-A chemical compound found in cannabis and produced by the human body that interacts with our bodies’ receptors.
-Endocannabinoids, or internally produced cannabinoids, are an essential component of our bodies’ endocannabinoid system (ECS), which is largely responsible for maintaining internal balance.
+Cannabinoids are chemical compounds found in cannabis and produced by the human body.
+Endocannabinoids, or internally produced cannabinoids, are an essential component of our bodies' endocannabinoid system (ECS), which is largely responsible for maintaining internal balance.
 Phytocannabinoids, or marijuana cannabinoids produced by the cannabis plant, mimic the functions of our endocannabinoids and are responsible for the euphoric effects associated with THC.

 Cannabinoids are a class of lipophilic molecules that interact with the body's endocannabinoid system (ECS).
 The ECS helps the body maintain functional balance through its three main components: “messenger” molecules that our bodies synthesize, the receptors these molecules bind to, and the enzymes that break them down.

 Pain, stress, appetite, energy metabolism, cardiovascular function, reward and motivation, reproduction, and sleep are just a few of the body's functions that cannabinoids impact by acting on the ECS.
 The potential health benefits of cannabinoids are numerous and include inflammation reduction and nausea control.

 Endogenous cannabinoids are cannabinoids produced inside the body.
 Cannabinoid receptors fall into one of two categories: CB1 and CB2.
 Anandamide and 2-arachidonoylglycerol (2-AG), the body's two most well-known endogenous cannabinoids, seek out both CB1 and CB2 receptors.
 They also activate several other receptor proteins, such as those that are sensitive to heat (TRPV receptors).

 2-Arachidonyl glyceryl ether (2-AGE), or Noladin ether — a lesser-known endogenous cannabinoid — also binds to both CB1 and CB2 receptors, and has been shown to alleviate intraocular pressure in rabbits.
 N-arachidonoyl dopamine (NADA) is an agonist for the CB1 Receptors and TRPV1 protein, meaning it interacts with these receptors to initiate a physical response.
 It has also exhibited both antioxidant and neuroprotective effects.
 O-arachidonoyl-ethanolamine (OAE) or Virodhamine binds to CB2 receptors, and has successfully lowered body temperature in mice.

 Exogenous cannabinoids a.k.a. phytocannabinoids

 Exogenous cannabinoids, more commonly known as phytocannabinoids, are plant-derived types of cannabinoids.
 In cannabis they are produced by granular trichomes covering the plant's surface.
 Delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD) are not only the most well-known, but also the most prevalent cannabis compounds.